djcastelino/scripture-guess/README.md

-# 🙏 Biblele - Daily Bible Character Game
+# 📖 ScriptureGuess - Daily Bible Character Challenge

-Guess the Bible character from progressive clues.
+Guess the Bible character from 6 progressive clues.
 A new puzzle every day!

 ## Features